26 March 2013

 2 tablespoons olive oil

-2 lbs. beef or lamb stew meat, cut into chunks
+2 lbs. beef, cut into chunks

 3-4 carrots, peeled and sliced